yasushi-saito/inlined_hash_table/README.md

 ## Performance

-Lookup and insert are both about 2x faster than clang4+libc++ in small benchmarks, where all the data fits in L2.
+Lookup and insert are faster than std::unordered_map, and in par with dense\_hash\_map. inlined\_hash\_map has much smaller memory footprint for small tables.
+An empty dense\_hash\_map takes 88 bytes, whereas inlined\_hash\_map takes 24 bytes, so if you create lots of small maps, the latter will start performing better.

 The following tests are done on clang++(4.0) on a Haswell-grade CPU.
 We used tcmalloc for memory allocation.
 The numbers after "/" are the number of elements inserted or looked up.

 <pre>
 BM_Insert_HopScotchMap_Int/4                   943 ns        943 ns     604541